vectorgrp/XCPlite/tools/xcpdaemon/README.md

 This application serves as a daemon for multi-application measurement and calibration use cases.

-In principle, it is just another XCP instrumented application in SHM mode, configured to insist on being the XCP server.
+In principle, it is just another XCP instrumented application in multi application (SHM) mode, configured to insist on being the XCP server.
 All other applications must be configured to never start an XCP server, or if they are in auto mode, they must be started after the daemon.
 It creates the master A2L file and manages the binary calibration data persistence file.

 It has some own measurement and calibration objects to monitor the system and multiple XCP/SHM instrumented applications.

 ## Usage